 Store your vinegar (and any products you create with it) in a cool, dark place.

 This recipe will yield one small bottle of rose petal vinegar.
 You will need to fill two large Mason jars to fill a large bottle like this one.

-This easy process will yield a beautiful, brightly coloured, fragrant rose petal vinegar, with a plethora of benefits for your skin, hair, and scalp.
+This easy process will yield a beautiful, brightly coloured, fragrant rose vinegar, with a plethora of benefits for your skin, hair, and scalp.

 In the future, I plan to share a variety of DIY beauty recipes that incorporate rose petal vinegar.
 In the meantime, here are some ideas on how to utilize your rose petal vinegar.